-Physical Literacy Assessment for Youth Directions
+Physical Literacy Observation for Youth

-- Ask the child to perform each of the tasks listed in the first column of the PLAYfun Form. - Observe the child performing the skill and rate each skill based on the four categories provided (Initial, Emerging, Competent and Proficient). - Take action : View a list of calls-toaction in your PLAY fun Workbook or on our website at:
+- 1. Ask the child to perform each of the tasks listed in the first column of the PLAYfun form. - 2.
+Observe the child performing the skill and rate each skill based on the four categories provided (Initial, Emerging, Competent and Proficient). - 3.
+Take action: View a list of ways to take action in your PLAYfun workbook or on our website at: play.physicalliteracy.ca. - 4.
+Remember to use the PLAYfun tool along with the other PLAY Tools to see all perspectives on your child's level of physical literacy.

-play.physicalliteracy.ca

-Remember to use the PLAYfun Tool along with the other PLAY tools to see all perspectives of the child's level of physical literacy.